Stata: History

-Origins

 The development of Stata began in 1984, initially by William (Bill) Gould and later by Sean Becketti.
-The software was originally intended to compete with statistical programs for personal computers such as SYSTAT and MicroTSP.
-Stata was written, then as now, in the C programming language, initially for PCs running the DOS operating system.
-The first version was released in 1985 with 44 commands.
+The software was intended to compete with statistical programs for personal computers such as SYSTAT and MicroTSP.
+Written in the C programming language, Stata was released for MS-DOS in 1985 with 44 commands.
+Since then, versions of Stata have been released for systems running Unix variants like Linux distributions, Windows, and MacOS.
+All Stata files are platform-independent.

-Development

-There have been 17 major releases of Stata between 1985 and 2021, and additional code and documentation updates between major releases.
+There have been 19 major releases of Stata between 1985 and 2025 and additional code and documentation updates between major releases.
 In its early years, extra sets of Stata programs were sometimes sold as "kits" or distributed as Support Disks.
 With the release of Stata 6 in 1999, updates began to be delivered to users via the web.
-The initial release of Stata was for the DOS operating system.
-Since then, versions of Stata have been released for systems running Unix variants like Linux distributions, Windows, and MacOS.
-All Stata files are platform-independent.

 Hundreds of commands have been added to Stata in its 37-year history.
 Certain developments have proved to be particularly important and continue to shape the user experience today, including extensibility, platform independence, and the active user community.

 Extensibility

 The program command was implemented in Stata 1.2, giving users the ability to add their own commands. ado-files followed in Stata 2.1, allowing a user-written program to be automatically loaded into memory.
-Many user-written ado-files are submitted to the [ Statistical Software Components Archive] hosted by Boston College.
+Many user-written ado-files are submitted to the Statistical Software Components Archive hosted by Boston College.
 StataCorp added an ssc command to allow community-contributed programs to be added directly within Stata.
-More recent editions of Stata allow users to call Python and R scripts using commands, as well as allowing Python IDEs like Jupyter Notebooks to import Stata commands.
+More recent editions of Stata allow users to call Python scripts using commands, as well as allowing Python IDEs like Jupyter Notebooks to import Stata commands.
+Although Stata does not support R natively, there are user-written extensions to use R scripts in Stata.